Blog

 6. Assess Communication Style

-A successful therapeutic relationship relies on effective communication.
-Watch how the provider talks during your first consultation or phone call.
-Do they listen empathetically and actively?
-Do they clarify things and answer your questions clearly?
-A well-communicated provider is going to make you feel heard and supported.
+A successful therapeutic relationship relies heavily on clear and empathetic communication.
+Notice how the provider talks during your initial consultation or phone call.
+Do they listen actively without interrupting, and do they answer your questions clearly?
+Feeling heard during these early interactions sets the tone for future sessions.

 7. Consider Logistics